-How we manage your homeowners or condominium association in Fairfax County
+How we handle your homeowners or condominium association in Fairfax County

-We require that the tenant abide by all community and association rules.
-To help us in this duty, we will request that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the renter abide by all community and association covenants.
+To assist us in this endeavor, we will request that you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to hand over the old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
+Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to turn in your old passes before new passes can be issued.

-a useful source for landlords in Fairfax County
+a handy reference for rental investors in Fairfax County

-- Before you put a renter in your investment in Fairfax County
+- Before you lease out your rental property in Fairfax County

 - Collections and evictions

 - End of tenancy and what happens when a tenant breaks the lease

 - How your property manager handles the association and your community

 - How your property management company handles utilities